Pte

 My story

-Charles Alliss was born around 1885 in Eastville, Lincolnshire, Boston, England.
-He was the son of George and Annie Alliss.
-Charles was married to Emily Alliss.
+Charles Alliss was born in March 1884 in Eastville, Lincolnshire, England.
+He was the son of Harriet Anne (Kew) Alliss and George Alliss.
+He had 2 brothers: Jim Alliss (born about 1896) and George Alliss (born about 1878).
+Charles was married to Emily (Hutchinson) Alliss.
 Together they had four children: Charles Frederick Alliss, Hilday May Alliss, Kathleen Annie Alliss and George Leslie Alliss.
-Charles enlisted in the British Army at Middlesborough, England.
-He served in the 8th Battalion Alexandra, Princess of Wales’s Own (Yorkshire Regiment) (“Green Howards”) (69th Brigade, 23rd Division).
+He worked as a farm labourer.
+Charles enlisted in the British Army in Middlesborough, England.
+He served in the 8th Battalion Alexandra, Princess of Wales's Own (Yorkshire Regiment) (‘Green Howards’) (69th Brigade, 23rd Division).

 8 Battalion East Yorkshire Regiment war diary (The National Archives, KEW (TNA), WO 95/1424/2). http://nationalarchives.gov.uk Sources used |